Xenapto/foo_vs_baz/README.md

 # Webscraping bookmarklet demo

 This is a spike to demonstrate feasability of scraping data off https site with a bookmarklet.
+We can scrape name, skills and experience titles from Linked In

 ### Setup